-While triple net leases are generally considered low-risk for landlords (primarily determined by the credit of the tenant), there are also other net lease options with varying degrees of risks that may be more suitable for different landlords and tenants based on their exact situations.
-Let’s look at some different types of net leases.
+While triple net leases are generally considered low-risk for landlords (primarily determined by the credit of the tenant), there are also other net lease options with varying degrees of risks that may be more suitable for different landlords and tenants based on their individual situations.
+Let’s take a look at some different types of net leases.

 Double Net Lease

 Double net leases are quite popular in commercial rentals.
 In this type of agreement, the tenant pays rent as well as the property taxes and the insurance premiums, while the landlord is responsible for all maintenance and repair costs.

 Similar to a single net lease, many landlords prefer to have these additional payments made directly to them so that they can handle the payment of taxes and insurance premiums.
 Often, the landlord’s name is on the tax documents and insurance policy, so they are ultimately on the hook if a tenant forgets to pay the bills.